kyma-incubator/compass/docs/investigations/rest-adapters/rest-adapter-for-graphql.md

 the status of TokenRequest will be populated differently, depending on whether the Application CR comes from Agent or was created manually.

 AFAIK, creating an Application was a manual step usually performed in UI.
-Because of that, we should consider not introducing previously mentioned controller, and just instruct Admins to create an Application using Compass UI.
+Because of that, we should consider not introducing previously mentioned Controller, and just instruct Admins to create an Application using Compass UI.

 2. Get a client certificate

 When creating a TokenRequest, the Controller updates the status and provides token and configuration URL fields.
 There is an open question, if we should support getting token by creating TokenRequest.
-If so, Agent should be responsible with setting status of TokenRequest.
+If so, Agent should be responsible for setting the status of TokenRequest.

 After calling the `/v1/applications/signingRequests/info` endpoint, the following data is returned:
 ```json